alexhritac/jellyfin-collection/docs/configuration.md

 | `0 */6 * * *` | Every 6 hours |
 | `0 4 1 * *` | 1st of month at 4:00 AM |
 | `0 3 * * 0` | Every Sunday at 3:00 AM |

+Startup behavior flags:

+- `run_on_start` - Run a sync when the scheduler starts.
+- `run_all_on_start` - On startup run, process all collections regardless of per-collection schedule.
+- `ignore_collection_schedule` - For regular scheduled cron runs, ignore per-collection schedule rules.

 ## Data Directories